wp-plugins/constant-contact-widget/readme.txt

 1. Under the Constant Contact widget settings, you can set the title, description, button text and the name of the Constant Contact list you want the email address to be added to.
 1. You can specify either a success message or an URL.
 Upon successful submission of the address to Constant Contact, if a message is used, that message will replace the form in the Constant Contact widget box.
 If a URL is specified, the user will be redirected to that URL.
 1. Option you can also request the first and last name fields on the form.
+1. Option you can also require that the user checks a checkbox for consent to be added to your Constant Contact mailing list.

 == Frequently Asked Questions ==